joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 It’s cool that merkle sync can implement grow-only sets and single-source-of-truth replication, and they’re real-world use cases, but neither are “peer-to-peer databases” in a true sense.
 What if we want multi-writer _and_ mutability?

 Merkle sync doesn’t magically get us all the way there, but it brings us close.
-The last and most powerful pattern that Alice and Bob can use is to establish a _merge_ function to use to resolve conflicts.
+You can use it to merge concurrent versions of two databases, but you need your own way to resolve conflicts between values.

 ```tsx
 // `merge` is an application-specific value resolver,